naezith/Gentle-Squire/README.md

 # Gentle-Squire

-To build the DLL,
+To run:

-    dotnet run
+    dotnet run -c Release

-Put Discord token to

-    resources/token

-To run,

-    run.sh
+Files you will need to modify:

+    resources/config.json
+    resources/token.txt